A rigorous introduction to linear models: Estimation for OLS

-It follows that, at least for a large sample size $N$, the OLS estimator of $\bbeta$ attains a performance which is equal to theoretical optimal.
-This explains why the method of OLS is so central to linear model estimation.
+It follows that, particularly for large sample sizes $N$, the OLS estimator for $\bbeta$ achieves performance equivalent to the theoretical optimum.
+This once again explains why the OLS method is fundamental to linear model estimation.